The Best & Worst Foods for Your Joints

 Our immune system is quite powerful, and protects us from various potential infections daily.
-But it can go awry, and sometimes the result is an autoimmune condition like arthritis.
+But it can go awry and sometimes the result is an autoimmune condition like arthritis.
 Your genetics play a large role in whether or not you develop arthritis—including psoriatic arthritis—or any other autoimmune condition.
 Your environment is another factor—and that includes your diet.
 Put another way: what you eat may exacerbate or temper your arthritis and the symptoms that go along with it.
+Here, we outline 5 of the best foods to help you keep your joints healthy—and a couple to limit.

 Pictured recipe: Trapanese Pesto Pasta & Zoodles with Salmon